2018ik/2018ik.github.io/_wiki/law.markdown

 Through the exposing of sin, a person realizes by the law that they are good for nothing but death and burial.
 This conducts man to Christ as their only hope.

 This can be seen in the best practice for saving a drowning person.
 The lifeguard should wait until the drowning person has exhausted all effort and stops struggling before saving them.
 When a person loses all hope in their natural effort and stops their own doing, it is easy for them to believe and receive Christ.

-## End of the Law

-In the New Testament, Christ's coming is the end of man's obligation to keep the law.
-Through His death and resurrection, no longer is man bound by law to the old man, but rather justified by faith that they may live to God (Gal.
-2:19-22).

 ## Related Terms